Soomaaliya: A Cookbook

 (Hardie Grant, 2026)

-In Somali culture, knowledge is passed down orally – through songs, stories, recipes, and more.
-But the Somali Civil War that began in 1991 brought 30 years of mass emigration forcing people like Ifrah Ahmed and her family to abandon their communities thereby disrupting this oral tradition.
+In Somali culture, knowledge is traditionally passed down orally – through songs, stories, recipes, and more.
+But what happens when that transmission is interrupted?
+The Somali Civil War began in 1991; the next 30 years saw a mass migration out of Somalia, painfully disrupting the transfer of culture.
 In Soomaaliya: A Cookbook, Ahmed reclaims the story of her country through its history, food, and people.
 From Somalia’s role in the spice trade to the relics of Italian colonial rule, here is a celebration of the richness of Somali food and the resilience of its people.

 This event is presented in partnership with Southern Delaware Alliance for Racial Justice (SDARJ).